tvaneerd/isocpp/conversions.md

 _How would this work in generic code?_

 Each type of conversion interacts differently with generic code.
+Be careful with explicit casts when you don't actually know the types involved (ie due to templates) - you don't know what you are being explicit about.
+*User code should avoid using explicit casts/constructors - if all code is explicit, explicit == implicit.*

+    template <class Duration1, class Duration2>
+    nanoseconds average(Duration1 d1, Duration2 d2)
+    {
+        // whoops: explicit ctor used
+        auto ns = nanoseconds{d1 + d2};
+        return ns/2;
+    }

+    // much later...
+    int i = ...;
+    int j = ...;
+    nanoseconds a = average(i, j);

+vs

+    template <class Duration1, class Duration2>
+    nanoseconds average(Duration1 d1, Duration2 d2)
+    {
+        nanoseconds ns = d1 + d2;
+        return ns/2;
+    }

-Implicit conversion can sometimes pass through generic code unnoticed.
-But if you want your generic code to work with some explicit types, then write your templates with (sometimes redundant) explicit casts.
-If you know you want to work with disparate types, pick a named function (like `to_string`) and make it a requirement on your concept.
+If you know you want to work with disparate (not same-platonic-thing) types, pick a named function (like `to_string`) and make it a requirement on your concept.
 This aspect is more about what you expect templates to look like, than what your conversion looks like.

 Named free-function conversions can be good extension points.
 _However_, they do require agreement on the name - which is fine for STL, but harder for independent libraries.